agentmodels/agentmodels.org/chapters/04-mdp.md

 var startState = 0;
 var totalTime = 4;
-print(simulate(startState, totalTime));
+simulate(startState, totalTime);

 ~~~~

 The `expUtility` and `simulate` functions are similar.
 The `expUtilty` function includes the agent's own (subjective) simulation of the future distribution on states.
-In the case of an MDP and an optimal agent, the agent's simulation is identical to the world simulator (up to irreducible random noise in the the transition and choice functions).
+In the case of an MDP and an optimal agent, the agent's simulation is identical to the world simulator (up to irreducible random noise in the transition and choice functions).
 In later chapters, the agent's subjective simulations will diverge from the world simulator and become inaccurate.

-What does the mutual recursion between `agent` and `expUtility` look like if we unpack it?
-In this example, where the transition function is deterministic, there is a tree that expands up until `timeLeft` reaches zero.
-The root is the starting state and this branches into three successor states.
+What does the mutual recursion between `agent` and `expUtility` look like if we unroll it?
+In this example, where the transition function is deterministic, there is a tree that expands until `timeLeft` reaches zero.
+The root is the starting state (`startState==0`) and this branches into three successor states (`-1`, `0`, `1`).
 This leads to an exponential blow-up in the runtime of a single action:

 ~~~~
 var transition = function(state, action){